Your online staff profile

 Go to Personal > Web Profile > Biography and choose edit.

 Try to keep your biography to about 200 words if possible.
-Your work can be covered under the Research section.

 For more tips, follow our guidelines on writing and structuring web content.